Coronavirus advice: housing

 Evictions: How to get help if you're facing eviction

-The government ban on evictions ended on 21 September.
+The government ban on evictions runs until 31 May.
 If you are facing eviction, it can be hard to know where to turn for help.

 If you’re being threatened with eviction, your local district council will be able help you draw up a personal housing plan.
 The aim of the plan is to try and make sure you have somewhere suitable to live for at least the next 6 months.

 Eviction notice periods have been extended for private renters and some social tenants following the coronavirus crisis, to give you longer before you are meant to leave.
 There is an article about the changes here and who they apply to.

 If you're looking for general advice and guidance around evictions, this guide by Shelter can help.

 If you’re struggling with rent payments, this tool from Citizens Advice may be able to help you with your budgeting.

 It can be difficult to reach out for help but the sooner you begin talking about rent arrears the more can be done to help.
 There is some advice on contacting your landlord or letting agency from Step Change here, including some template letters which you may find useful.